peytoncordero/DRI25/creating-simulations.md

 ## Creating the Critter Class

-Now that we have our initial parameters, let's begin writing our Critter class:
+Now that we have our initial parameters, let's begin writing our Critter class in a new cell:

 ```python
 # create our Critter class